Last Updated on January 2, 2021 by Oddmund Groette

 Source: Horizon Kinetics.

 The most recent study, to my knowledge, is Credit-Suisse’s from September 2017, where they found family-owned companies to perform 5% better annually than other companies from 2006 until 2017.
-I have covered this study in an article on Seeking Alpha in 2019.

 The above research is of course just based on averages and generalizations.
 Among the owner-managers, there are many poorly managed and governed companies.
 A large owner or family is of course no guarantee of responsible ownership as there are plenty of cases where infighting between a family has torn a great company apart.
 Due diligence is required!